Environmental, Social & Governance

 A comprehensive assessment of ESG factors is therefore an inherent part of our risk management framework and is embedded within the firm’s decision-making and due diligence processes.
 In addition, and consistent with their individual investment strategies, each underlying business unit has its own methods for incorporating ESG factors into the investment decision-making and monitoring processes.

 When considering a potential investment:

-More information on the firm’s investment approach can be found in our ESG policy, a copy of which is available upon request, and within our Sustainability Report for 2020.
+More information on the firm’s investment approach can be found in our ESG policy, a copy of which is available upon request, and within our ESG Report for 2021.

 As part of our ESG policy, we have adopted the 1-1-1 model, which means that 1% of each of our profits and people’s time are given to support community causes, together with a commitment by the firm to be carbon neutral.

 At least 1% of our people’s time should be spent on community or charitable causes, some examples of which are shown below.

 Pledge 1% of Profit